 Today his songs defy mortality.
 Which is why I want to kick myself as the memory of San sana san returns to me.
 No one canonised him as a poet of the people.
 No one could detect that maybe, just maybe, he was referring obtusely to himself and a muse, when he wrote for Bobby...excerpts:

 Magar ae haseen

 Jabse maine dekha tujhko

 …Doston mein raha dushmanon ki tarah

 ..Sochta hoon agar main dua maangta

 ..Main qafir toh nahin

 (The writer is a film critic, filmmaker, theatre director and a weekend painter.)

 (This article is from The Quint’s archives and was first published on March 30, 2016.
-It is now being republished to mark Anand Bakshi’s birth anniversary.)
+It is now being republished to mark Anand Bakshi’s death anniversary.)

 (The Quint is available on Telegram.
 For handpicked stories every day, subscribe to us on Telegram)